zerotwooneone/percolator/source/Percolator.Cryptography/README.md

 ## AI Development Guidelines

 - **No Raw Byte Arrays**: Domain libraries should not send or receive raw byte arrays in or out of the domain.
 These should be wrapped in DDD value types with clear names so that it is more clear when passing parameters or returning results.
+- **Strongly-Typed IDs**: To enhance type safety and clarify intent, raw `Guid` primitives must not be used for identifiers in public APIs.
+Instead, wrap them in strongly-typed DDD value objects with intention-revealing names (e.g., `PeerId`, `ConversationId`).
+This prevents accidental misuse of identifiers and makes the domain language more explicit.
+- **Test-Driven Development**: All new features and refactoring should follow the Red-Green-Refactor cycle of Test-Driven Development (TDD).
+Write a failing test first (Red), then write the simplest code to make it pass (Green), and finally, refactor the code to improve its design while keeping the tests passing.
+This ensures that all logic is covered by tests and promotes a high-quality, maintainable codebase.

 ## High-Level Concepts